doug-moen/openscad2/rfc/Definitions_And_Scoping.md

   and the first library is forced to use the second library's definition of X, which probably breaks the first library.
   To fix this problem, use selective import
-  (the `using` command) to import only the names you actually want from one of the libraries.
+  (`use only (names) library`) to import only the names you actually want from one of the libraries.
 * You have `use`d a library script and imported a name X which you have also defined locally.
   Let's assume this is an accident, and that you did not intend to modify the internal workings of the library by replacing its internal implementation of X with your X.
-  In that case, use selective import (`using`) to only import the names that you want from the library.
+  In that case, use selective import (`use only`) to only import the names that you want from the library.

 There are existing idioms that rely on duplicate definitions.